Quotes by Moshe Feldenkrais

 "My inmost belief is that, just as anatomy has helped us to get an intimate knowledge of the working of the body, and neuroanatomy an understanding of some activities of the psyche, so will understanding of the somatic aspects of consciousness enable us to know ourselves more intimately". ~ Moshe Feldenkrais, D.Sc.

 You will notice that Feldenkrais talks about the unity of mind and body but does not mention psychology.
 He made highly critical comments against psychology but it must be remembered that his experiential and theoretical bases for criticizing psychology are very small.
-Feldenkrais has has been dead for 38 years and his ideas are from a different era.
-Being psychoanalyzed in the 1950s does not make one an expert on the methods of 2022 and beyond.
+Feldenkrais has been dead for 38 years and his ideas are from a different era.
+Moshe spoke about being psychoanalyzed in the 1950s.
+And that did not make one an expert on the methods of his time in the 1980s, much less the world of 2025 and beyond.

 Moshe on the topic of "scanning:"